Thomas Morisone (9th great-grandfather)

 From the time of their marriage Larbert didn’t feature again until 1891 as they lived in Galashiels until 1872 at 21 & 30 Greenbank Street and then later at 33 Croft Street.

 Isabella Morrison was born on Monday, 16th March 1868 at 21 Greenbank Street, Galashiels.
+She married a baker’s son, John Reid, in 1890.
+Bella worked as a dressmaker in Stenhousemuir for A&M Mochrie.
 Her death is unknown.

 Archibald Morrison was born on Monday, 21st June 1869 at Galashiels and died in Arbroath on 24th April 1950.
-He married Helen Blackie Steel in Falkirk on Friday, 26th August 1898.
+He married Helen Blackie Steel, a barmaid at the Plough Inn, in Falkirk on Friday, 26th August 1898.
 They produced three girls, Jane born 1899, Isabella born 1900 and Helen in 1906.
 He followed his father and became an Iron Moulder.

 James Dobson Morrison (1871-1950) was born in Galashiels on Saturday, 29th April 1871.
 He married Jeanie Blackadder on Wednesday, 24th January 1906 at Carronshore.
 They had four children, Elizabeth (Betty) in 1907, Robert in 1908, Richard in 1910 and Isabella in 1916.
 He also followed his father and became an Iron Moulder.
+Jim was a player and later umpire of the local cricket club.
 He died at 18 Meeks Road, Falkirk on the 26th April 1950, in latter years he was bed-ridden.

 At the 1871 census they are still residing in Galashiels but one year after his father’s death we find the family back in Larbert.
 Robert was born on Wednesday, 3rd December 1873, and by 1901 he’s at Moir Villa and a tailor and clothier (employer).